-To conduct a card sort, you can use actual cards or the Communications & Marketing team can help you conduct a sort using OptimalSort, a digital card sort tool.
+To conduct a card sort, you can use actual cards or the Communications & Marketing team can help you create a sort using OptimalSort, a digital card sort tool.

 We recommend doing a hybrid sort.
 For this type of sort, you will predetermine some content categories and cards and participants can create additional content categories and cards.

 If you’re interested in using the digital tool, Optimal Sort, please contact Communications & Marketing team to start the process.
 Here’s what you’ll need to do:

 - List out the different types of content.
 If you are unsure what types of content to list out, a good starting point is your current website.
 If you do not have a current website think about the names of the pages you have in mind for your new website.

 - Send us the completed list of the different types of content and we’ll do the setup.

 - Before the card sort goes live, we’ll send you a preview link for your review.
 Once approved, we’ll activate the sort and then you can send the link to your user testing group.